Geographic Programs – Lake Champlain Basin Program

 Award Procedure

 Each federal assistance application and final work plan will be evaluated by EPA Region 1 or Region 2 to determine the adequacy of the application under the established EPA grants program requirements and guidelines, including, but not limited to, the requirements set forth in 2 CFR 200 and 1500.
 Technical merit and the relevance of the project to the priorities and objectives established in Opportunities for Action will also be considered.
 Each application will also be subject to an administrative review by the EPA Region 1 or 2 grants management office as appropriate to determine whether all administrative requirements have been met.
 The workplan is submitted to the EPA Region 1 and 2 Regional Administrators for approval prior to the award of any assistance agreement.
-Once a Regional Office approves the annual workplan, funds are awarded by the EPA Region 1 or 2 Regional Administrator as appropriate.
+Once a Regional Office approves the annual workplan, funds are awarded by the EPA Region 1 or 2 Regional Administrator or his/her delegatee as appropriate.
 Grantees will receive an award package from the appropriate EPA Regional grants management office that must be accepted and signed by an authorized official of the recipient organization and returned to the grants management office within 30 days.
 Awards may be made on an advance or reimbursement basis.
 Awards that are not signed and returned by the deadline may be subject to cancellation.
-For competitive awards, EPA will review and evaluate applications, proposals, and/or submissions in accordance with the terms, conditions, and criteria stated in the competitive announcement.
+For any competitive awards under this assistance listing, EPA will review and evaluate applications submissions in accordance with the terms, conditions, and criteria stated in the competitive announcement.
 Competitions will be conducted in accordance with EPA policies/regulations for competing assistance agreements.

 Deadlines